Indigo Carmine

 Indigotine (INS No. 132) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
 There are more than 50 food categories for which MPLs for indigotine have been adopted in the General Standard for Food Additives.

-Evaluation of certain food additives: eighty-sixth report of the Joint FAO/WHO Expert Committee on Food Additives.
-Geneva: World Health Organization and Food and Agriculture Organization of the United Nations; 2019 (WHO technical report series; no. 1014).
+Safety Evaluation of certain food additives (Eighty-sixth report of the Joint FAO/WHO Expert Committee on Food Additives) WHO Food Additives series no. 77, 2020.
 Available online

 EFSA ANS Panel (2014) Scientific opinion on the re-evaluation of Indigo Carmine (E 132) as a food additive.
 EFSA Journal, 12(7), 3768 [51 pp].
 Available online